gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 Can't load 'bootimg.bin': operation timed out
 ```

-I'm not sure if this is a bug or performance issue with my TFTP server.
-My
+I'm not sure if this is a bug or performance issue with my TFTP server but my
 quick fix was to compress the image.
 RedBoot's `load` command takes a flag `-d`
-which decompresses the image assuming its compressed with gzip.
+which decompresses the image assuming it's compressed with gzip.

 So I compressed the image:
 ```